Stonebound/FixChat/README.md

 BetterChat
 ==========

-Bukkit plugin that adds functionality and commands to make sending whispers to players easier.
+A plugin for Bukkit servers that adds functionality and commands to make sending whispers to players easier.

 License
 ==========